-The vital purpose of this huge Dam was to create a water reservoir (that is, Lake Powell) aiming at the generation of cheap electricity that would suffice not only for the needs of Utah itself but also of other US States.
-However, there have been several controversial discussions over the real benefits of such a construction, mainly due to the enormous environmental disaster the creation of the Dam has caused to the Colorado River.
+The vital purpose of this huge Dam was to create a water reservoir (that is, Lake Powell).
+Main aim was the generation of cheap electricity that would suffice not only for the needs of Utah itself but also of other US States.
+However, there have been several controversial discussions over the real benefits of such a construction, touching upon the enormous environmental disaster the creation of the Dam has caused to the Colorado River.

-Lake Powel, on the other hand, has been very much loved by the Americans and is now a popular destination offering various recreation and exploration options of both the Glen Canyon and the Colorado River.
+Lake Powel, on the other hand, has been very much loved by the Americans.
+It is now a popular destination offering various recreation and exploration options of both the Glen Canyon and the Colorado River.
 Some of the most popular activities are fishing, boat riding, rafting, kayaking, budgie jumping or taking a helicopter tour!

-If you are interested in visiting the Glen Canyon National Recreation Area you will need to pay $30 per vehicle, or at no extra cost with the Annual US Park Pass “America the Beautiful”.
+If you are interested in visiting the Glen Canyon National Recreation Area you will need to pay $30 per vehicle, or you can get in for free with the Annual US Park Pass “America the Beautiful”.

 Being on the road for so long, we decided to skip all these and just chill on a “secret” beach recommended by our kind host!
 And the view while approaching the “beach” can be seen on the featured photo…

-Before getting back on Route 66, we will make a last stop for visiting one of the world’s most spectacular landscapes (also designated as one of the seven natural wonders of the world), the magnificent Grand Canyon!
+Before getting back on Route 66, we will make a last stop for visiting one of the world’s most spectacular landscapes.
+The magnificent Grand Canyon, which is designated as one of the seven natural wonders of the world!

 With a length of 445 kilometers, you will inevitably have to choose between the North and the South Rim for your visit.
-We decided to do the South Rim, as it is believed to be the most impressive out of the two!
+We opted for the South Rim, as it is believed to be the most impressive out of the two!

 Half day is the minimum time you should reserve for your visit, and it would only suffice for reaching the most popular viewpoints.
-In order to make the most of your time, I strongly recommend having a look at the map of the respective Rim you are planning to visit to get a better idea of the distances, decide on the points of your personal interest and look for the possible ways to get there.
+In order to make the most of your time, I strongly recommend having a look at the map of the respective Rim you are planning to visit.
+This will help you get a better idea of the distances, decide on the points of your personal interest and look for the possible ways to get there.

 Speaking about the South Rim, it is important to know that from March 1 until November 30, the Hermit Road is closed to private vehicles.
 That means you will have to depend on the free shuttle buses to get there, as this is the place where you will find a handful of exceptional panoramic lookouts.